michael-hirschmugl/ps2-blueretro/README.md

 To access BlueRetro’s web configuration, a BLE-enabled Bluetooth adapter is required.
 You can access it here: [BlueRetro WebConfig](https://blueretro.io/).

 For Brave browser users: Bluetooth web configuration may need to be enabled in the settings under `brave://flags`.

-## Next Steps

-1. Finalize the PCB design for Prototype v2.
-2. Test and validate Prototype v2 functionality.
-3. Adapt firmware to support new hardware features, including the buzzer.
-4. Prepare for Prototype v3, focusing on direct console integration for PlayStation 2 Slim.

 ## Acknowledgments